Deborah Dana, LCSW, LICSW

 Financial: Amy Stenger-Sullivan is the owner of Rooted Compassion Counseling and Consulting, LLC and has an employment relationship with Rhythm of Regulation.
 She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Amy Stenger-Sullivan is a member of the American Counseling Association.
+Non-financial: Amy Stenger-Sullivan is a member of the American Counseling Association, the Ohio Counseling Association, EMDRIA, and the Greater Cincinnati Counseling Association.

 Cherie Bridges Patrick, PhD, LISW-S, CCTP